Is Vicki Gunvalson Still Friends With Tamra Judge And Shannon Beador After Their ‘RHOC’ Feud?

-Vicki Gunvalson feuded with Tamra Judge and Shannon Beador throughout the 12th season of The Real Housewives of Orange County but where does their relationship stand today?
+Vicki Gunvalson feuded with Tamra Judge and Shannon Beador throughout the 12th season of The Real Housewives of Orange County, but where does their relationship stand today?

 “We’re good,” Gunvalson told E!
 News‘ Melanie Bromley on July 16.